Is everything up for grabs when it comes to tackling in rugby? Can you grab shirts in rugby to slow your opponents down or stop them in their tracks?

 You are far less likely to see shirts being grabbed in rugby now than twenty years ago.
 The main reason is a change in fashion.

-Rugby shirts used to be made solely of cotton, a material that is much easier to get a fistful.
+Rugby shirts used to be made solely of cotton, a material that is much easier to grab a fistful.
 And although they may have been a little tight on prop forwards, they could be described as baggy compared to the modern polyester-mixed versions.

 I’ll illustrate with two examples from the same player scoring a try against the same team – but separated by nine years.